antixenoinitiative/axiwiki/shipbuildtheory.md

 # Optional Internals

 The optional internal loadout is where the main differences lie between build styles, and can even vary from Commander to Commander.
-Below are the three general loadouts of the three build types.
-For more information on the uses of each optional internal, refer to the [Core and Optional Internals](/en/internals) page.
+Below are the three general loadouts to use:

+For more information on specific optional internal modules, refer to the [Optionals & Utility Page](/en/optionals) page.

 ## Cold Orbiters